Brian Andrew Bond Barred from Securities Industry – Goodman & Nekvasil P.A, May Recover Investor Losses

 Goodman & Nekvasil P.A, May Recover Investor Losses - Brian Andrew Bond Barred from Securities Industry

-Brian Bond worked for Newbridge Securities Corporation from 2006 to 2012.
+Brian Bond was formerly licensed with Newbridge Securities Corporation from 2006 to 2012.
 Brian Bond was barred from the securities and investment banking industry by the Financial Industry Regulatory Authority (FINRA) on May 22, 2013.
 FINRA reports that pursuant to FINRA Rule 9552(H) and in accordance with FINRA’s intent to suspend and notice of suspension letters dated February 19, 2013 and March 15, 2013, respectively, on May 22, 2013, Brian Bond is barred from association with any FINRA member in any capacity.
 According to FINRA, Brian Bond failed to request termination of his suspension within three months of the date of the notice of intent to suspend; therefore, Brian Bond is automatically barred from association with any FINRA member in any capacity.
 FINRA also reports that Brian Bond was previously suspended, fined $5,000, censured, and disgorged of $1050 in commission.

 Prior to this action, according to FINRA, three arbitration claims and/or complaints involving Brian Bond’s conduct with Newbridge Securities Corporation were filed, alleging misappropriation of funds and/or that Brian Bond withdrew funds out of a client’s Newbridge account without obtaining authorization.
 These three arbitration claims and/or complaints settled for $272,752.15, $137,500, and $47,100.
 FINRA also reports that two previous arbitration claims involving Brian Bond’s conduct were settled.